 Moreover, many projects have been proposed to provide a multidisciplinary approach to different research fields.

-- Special Issue: “Real-Life Wearable EEG-Based BCI: Open Challenges”
+- Deadline extension of our Special Issue “Real-Life Wearable EEG-Based BCI: Open Challenges”